isabelc/Comment-Notifier-No-Spammers/readme.txt

 == Upgrade Notice ==

 = 1.1 =
-Fix - Every approved comment author was being subscribed even if they did not subcribe.
+Fix - Every approved comment author was being subscribed even if they did not subscribe.

 = 1.0 =
 Removed several PHP errors from the options page.